JDLabOrg/IUManual-EN/panel_resource.rst

 Resource Management Tips
 ----------------------------

-* You can create groups and reorder resources.
+* You can create groups and reorder resources files.
-* You can insert image resource to widget by drag & drop into target widget.
+* You can insert image resource to widget by drag & drop into `Image Widget`_ .